jack828/esp32-oled-hud/README.md

 https://dl.espressif.com/dl/package_esp32_index.json

-And select `WEMOS LOLIN32` and set the clock speed to 160 MHz (for more idle time).
+And select `WEMOS LOLIN32` and set the clock speed to 80 MHz.